CPA Buddy logo CPA Buddy

 Making the Decision

 Follow this decision process: List your must-have features based on your practice type and service mix.
 Set your budget — what can you afford per user per month?
 Shortlist 2-3 options that meet your criteria.
 CPA Buddy should be on every small firm shortlist.
 Demo each option — book demos and try the software hands-on.
 Calculate total cost including software fees, implementation time, and training.
-Check jurisdiction-specific features — ensure tax calendar and compliance features cover your region, whether that is the US, Canada, UK, or elsewhere.
+Check jurisdiction-specific features — ensure the tax calendar and compliance features cover your region, whether that is Canada, the US, or both.
 Make your decision and commit — the best software only helps if you implement it fully.

 Frequently Asked Questions